Epictek/OpenDeckStream/README.md

 * Planned Future Support for Streaming

 ## Installation
+Install from the Decky Test Store.

+## Dev Build Instructions
 Ensure you have git, docker and decky-cli installed

 1. Clone the repository